Coins We Grade & Policies

 - If NCS believes that a coin will benefit from conservation, the coin will be conserved and then transferred to NGC for grading.

 - If NCS believes that an NGC or PCGS-certified coin will not benefit from conservation, the coin will not be conserved and will be left in its original holder and returned to the submitter.
-The coin will not be transferred to NGC and the NGC grading fees will be refunded.
-NCS will charge only a $5 processing fee.
+The coin will not be transferred to NGC and the NGC grading fees will be refunded less a $5 processing fee.

 Important: Conservation services performed by NCS do not necessarily improve a coin’s grade.
 In rare instances, NCS conservation may reveal additional issues that were previously hidden by residue or other surface contaminants.
 None of the techniques used by NCS will cause such issues.
 It is important to understand that coins conserved by NCS may still receive a lower grade or no grade from a coin grading service.
 By submitting a coin to NCS, the submitter waives any right to assert any form of legal claim against NCS (and any affiliates, divisions, subsidiaries or other entities related to NCS and its and their respective officers, directors, employees, agents and assigns) with respect to a lower grade or no grade subsequently being assigned to such coin by a coin grading company.